-Regulations require that payment standards are set between 90% and 110% of Fair Market Rents (FMR), as defined by HUD for a Housing Authority's jurisdiction.
+Regulations require that payment standards are set between 90% and 110% of Fair Market Rents (FMR) as defined by HUD for a Housing Authority's jurisdiction.
 Home Forward serves all of Multnomah County, a large geographic area with rents that differ throughout several submarkets.
 When the rental market conditions tighten, it is not uncommon for 110% of FMR to fall short of what is needed to rent a quality unit in large, and often higher opportunity, areas of Multnomah County.
-In addition, neighborhoods can create concentrations of poverty.
+In addition, payment standards that are too high in particular neighborhoods can create concentrations of poverty.